dog-on-moon/moon-interval/README.md

 ## Installation

-This repository contains the plugin for v4.3.
+This repository contains the plugin for v4.4.
 Copy the contents of the `addons` folder into the `addons` folder in your own Godot project.
-Both `intervals` and `graphedit2` are required.
+Both `moon-interval` and `graphedit2` are required.
 Be sure to enable both plugins from Project Settings.

 For v4.2.2 support, please install the repository from [vabrador's fork.](https://github.com/vabrador/moon-interval/tree/backport-4.2)